 The great thing is that companies are finally in tune that in order to connect with their prospects and clients, they need to create authentic content and have a presence on social media.
 The next step is to determine how to share it - and that's no easy feat.

 Even marketers are tasked with decisions every day of how to format posts, and there are plenty of options.
 So, which ones are right for you?
-Every business’ social media presence is unique so naturally, you’ll need to deliver your content differently.
+Every business’ social media presence is unique so naturally, you’ll need to tailor your content delivery differently.

 By now, nearly every social media platform has a paid option that is being used by small businesses and international brands alike.
 Gone are the days of 100 percent free social media.
 However, there are still a few options that won’t break the bank.
 Whether or not you’re seeking out pepperoni pizza or looking for weekly meal delivery, there’s a social option that will keep your social media full.